zenosu/gitbattle/README.md

 ####What is a gitbattle app?

 The gitbattle app is an extension of the [React.js Fundamental tutorial by Tyler McGinnes](https://reacttraining.com/online/react-fundamentals).

-It is a single page app to compare GitHub users' accounts by:

-- Click the button to start the battle (home page)

-- Enter mutipal GitHub usernames (input Page)

-- The users' account information will be represented and compared, and a competetion result will show (battle page)

-- The user's winning percentage and rank will be constantly updated as long as the app runs (statistics page)

-##Motivation
+Gitbattle is a single page app.
+With this app, a user can enter multipal GitHub usernames, compare the user accounts, then decide which one is the best.
+The user's winning percentage and ranking are constantly updated.

 ##Features
 - **[React](https://facebook.github.io/react/)** for component development